krahets/hello-algo/en/docs/chapter_heap/top_k.md

 comments: true
 ---

-# 8.3 &nbsp; Top-K Problem
+# 8.3 &nbsp; Top-k Problem

 !!! question

     Given an unordered array `nums` of length $n$, return the largest $k$ elements in the array.

-For this problem, we'll first introduce two solutions with relatively straightforward approaches, then introduce a more efficient heap-based solution.
+For this problem, we will first introduce two relatively straightforward solutions, followed by a more efficient heap-based solution.

 ## 8.3.1 &nbsp; Method 1: Iterative Selection

 We can perform $k$ rounds of traversal as shown in Figure 8-6, extracting the $1^{st}$, $2^{nd}$, $\dots$, $k^{th}$ largest elements in each round, with a time complexity of $O(nk)$.

-This method is only suitable when $k \ll n$, because when $k$ is close to $n$, the time complexity approaches $O(n^2)$, which is very time-consuming.
+This method is only suitable when $k \ll n$, because when $k$ is close to $n$, the time complexity approaches $O(n^2)$, making it very inefficient.

 ![Traversing to find the largest k elements](top_k.assets/top_k_traversal.png){ class="animation-figure" }